Career Map: Hairstylist

 When you have met the above requirements, you must:

 - complete and submit an application for the Certificate of Qualification (called the “C of Q”)

-- write and pass the Certificate of Qualification examination
+- schedule, write and pass the Certificate of Qualification exam

 Competencies Required to Practise Your Trade in Ontario

 Before you can receive government certification, you must complete training that covers the competencies listed in the Apprenticeship Training Standards – Hairstylist.
 This document lists in detail all of the skills and work tasks that Hairstylists must be able to demonstrate in order to be eligible to write the Certificate of Qualification examination.
 In Ontario, an employer who sponsors an apprenticeship signs off on each of the following competencies during an apprenticeship: